tuya/tuya-iotos-android-photo-frame-demo/README.md

     @Override
     protected void onDestroy() {
         super.onDestroy();
-        // If you register a broadcast, be sure to remember to unregisterRecevier if (mReceiver != null) {
+        // If you have registered a broadcast, make sure to unregister Receiver if (mReceiver != null) {
             unregisterReceiver(mReceiver);
         }